meldew/2023_Bachelor_Project_AGV_Docking/README.md

 Festo Didactic.
 The solution utilizes AR tags to provide visual information to Robotino, enabling accurate and precise parking at predefined positions.
 The aim is to mount a robot arm on top of an AGV for various production tasks.
 The focus of the developed code is on structure and clarity, allowing room for future development.
 This is not a finished product.
 The prototype has been successfully developed, and accuracy and precision tests have been completed.
-With this project/method, I have achieved a precision of ± 5 millimeters in 100% of cases and ± 3 millimeters in 85% of cases.
+With this project, I have achieved a precision of ± 5 millimeters in 100% of cases and ± 3 millimeters in 85% of cases.
 The accuracy of the mobile base is 12 millimeters in 100% of cases.

 ![image](https://github.com/meldew/2023_Bachelor_Project_AGV_Docking/assets/47281451/c10974fe-110f-449d-8e4b-96795b9f05b1)